Those spare Allen wrenches and $2 tape measure from Ikea aren't going to cut it if you're making real home improvements.

-Take it from a pro: That measurement-fudging dance causes miscalculations that can run you big bucks in mistakes — we're talking, like, realizing those freshly delivered kitchen appliances don't actually fit in their designated spots.
-Whoops.
+Take it from a pro: That measurement-fudging dance causes miscalculations that can run you big bucks in mistakes.
+We're talking, like, realizing those freshly delivered kitchen appliances don't actually fit in their designated spots.
+Oops.

 You want one made of steel, which conveniently is the most widely available option.
 And make sure to invest in one with red rectangles every 16 inches, which is the standard width between wall studs.

 Allen gets downright giddy when she talks about her cordless drill.